Constitution of IMIA

 It is the responsibility of the Executive Committee to maintain an appropriate balance between the various categories of Members.

-The Executive Committee shall have authority to act for IMIA and will comprise the President (for the incoming year), the Officers and such co-opted members as the Committee as a whole shall agree.
+6.2.
+Executive Committee.
+The Executive Committee shall have authority to act for IMIA and will comprise the Officers and such co-opted members as the Committee as a whole shall agree.

 who shall hold office for a three year period.
 Re-election is permitted but no more than three new officers shall be elected in any one year.
 Officers do not count as delegates and do not have a vote as such although the Chairman has a casting vote.
 The Chairman shall report on the activities of the Executive Committee at the Annual Conference and minutes of Executive Committee meetings shall be included on the Members’ web site.